 By Dom Sinacola | 8 August 2010

 The Way Out is less a direction or a sign, more like a big joke.
 Q: How does one find his or her way into the Books?
 A: The Way Out.
 It’s both set-up and pay-off; it’s also not very funny—not, at least, road-crossing-fowl funny, which, if you haven’t heard, is always funny.
 Sometimes The Way Out can carry a chuckle, like when we stumble upon a bunch of pre-pubescents threatening one another with genital mutilation.
-But mostly what the Books do isn’t funny ha-ha; what they do do (…pause…) is what they’ve been doing since Thought For Food (2002) defined the band’s sound: gathering the detritus, ephemera, afterbirth, and diarrhea of the known aural-verse and repurposing it all, with uncalled-for care, into something digestible.
+But mostly what the Books do isn’t funny ha-ha; what they do do (…pause…) is what they’ve been doing since Thought For Food (2002) defined the band’s sound: gathering the ephemera, afterbirth, and diarrhea of the known aural-verse and repurposing it all, with uncalled-for care, into something digestible.

 Once I called this love, called it “the sound of sampling as moral responsibility.”
 (I even compared the Books, a duo comprised of NYC’s Paul de Jong and Nick Zammuto, to Jesus; Knock knock.
 Who’s there?
 Blasphemy.)
 None of this, as of their fourth LP and first release away from Tomlab, do I rescind: The Way Out is as empathic a document as anything else the band’s released, and they take to their found funk, chamber pop, pedantic hip-hop, and tongue-in-cheek geekdom with as much zeal as they’ve ever shown.
-Only, The Way Out demonstrates a new touch, tactile-wise.
-Let’s call this grace—not divine, but borne from the goosepimply sensation of fingers trained more thoroughly than yours or mine brushing against your skin or mine.
+Except The Way Out demonstrates a new touch, tactile-wise: Let’s call this grace—not divine, but borne from the goosepimply sensation of fingers trained more thoroughly than yours or mine brushing against your skin or mine.
 Let’s call this the visceral understanding of precision.

 Because The Way Out is easily the Books at their most focused.
-Songs exist here, four minute wonders with beginnings, middles, and ends, with arcs and tension and release and lots and lots of vocals.
+Songs exist here, four-minute wonders with beginnings, middles, and ends, with arcs and tension and release and lots and lots of vocals.
 Gone are the heedless clusterfucks, the dead-ends, the plodding ambience, the aimlessness; sound installations are replaced with melody, spontaneity with order, admiration with participation.
 And while “Beautiful People” or “All I Need Is A Wall” are still beset by fireballs of recycled sonic garbage and indulgent instrumentation, guitarist Zammuto’s voice serves as their anchor, something the listener can grip when the album’s shifting contexts and oneiric sense of place are too disorienting.

 Have no fear: this music is still stuffed.
 Like any Books album, The Way Out is best embraced as a headphones record, but it could also work at a party, on a morning commute, over dinner, under a squeaking bedframe—it’s the poppiest ambient album I’ve heard in some time, surprisingly accessible given the band’s track record.
 Look to “A Cold Freezin’ Night,” sample-heavy and unnerved by horn blats, but parsable, as much about what the toddlers are saying as how they’re saying it—which is what context is about anyway, right?
 “A Cold Freezin’ Night” must be what the Books have always wanted to make—precise pop—but until now they’ve never been able to bridge the gap between album and art piece.
-Again, the joke emerges: Q: Where does one start with the Books?
-A: On The Way Out.
+Again: Q: Where does one start with the Books?
+A: On the Way Out.

-This also means the Books are trying on genres like tuxedo-decaled tee-shirts: singer-songwriter (“Free Translator”); Ratatat…-ish (“Chain of Missing Links”); what I can only describe as literal hip hop (“The Story of Hip-Hop”).
+This also means the Books are trying on genres like tuxedo-decaled tee-shirts: singer-songwriter (“Free Translator”); Ratatat…-ish duo (“Chain of Missing Links”); what I can only describe as literal hip hop (“The Story of Hip-Hop”).
 They hide nothing and reject even less; “A Wonderful Phrase from Gandhi” is what it claims to be: a reassuring clip of Gandhi describing an unknowable, possibly terrifying force binding us and everything together underneath the ostensibly mutable, sentimental reality we know.
 With this, Mines, and Str8 Killa all coming out at the same time, the bowels of Summer 2010’re mounting to be filled by propulsive, boisterous music dense with the browns and sickly greens of deeply sad, sometimes sinister natures.